 Enabling you to gain access to 512 million consumers across Europe and offering payment services, including, payment accounts, payment processing, merchant acquiring and money transfer services.

-If you wish to become an authorised payment institution in Lithuania, then you will need to apply to the Lithuanian financial regulator, the Bank of Lithuania, for authorisation as an authorised payment institution.
-Below you will find key information and requirements to become an authorised payment institution in Lithuania.
+If you wish to become a payment institution in Lithuania, then you will need to apply to the Lithuanian financial regulator, the Bank of Lithuania, for authorisation as an payment institution.
+Below you will find key information and requirements to become a payment institution in Lithuania.

 The European payments market size is substantial and growing continually.
 The total amount of non-cash payments in Europe increased to over 122 billion in 2016.
 The total number of payment cards grew to over 1.5 billion in 2016.
 In relation to card transactions, in 2017, the 45 largest merchant acquirers in Europe processed 67.5 billion payments, from 10 million merchants, valued at €2.4 trillion.